twsky100/demo/doc/deployment.md

 ### 4. Set up environment variables (1/3)

-Create a .env config file in order to enable docker-compose to pick up your environmnent variables:
+Create a .env config file in order to enable docker-compose to pick up your environment variables:

 ```shell
 # Move to the app's directory: